Hyundai Sonata owners have reported 12 problems related to starter (under the electrical system category).

 See all problems of the 1999 Hyundai Sonata.

-The car was a 1999 Hyundai Sonata.
-Vehicle identification number (VIN): KMHWF35V6X_.
 Vehicle repair log states car exhibits a no start condition.
-This starter problem happened on 08/22/00.